OpenEnergyDashboard/OED/README.md

 ### Licensing ###

-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the MPL version 2.0.

 See the full licensing agreement [here](https://github.com/beloitcollegecomputerscience/ED-JS/blob/README/License.txt)

+### Contributions ###
+We welcome others to contribute to this project by writing code for submission or collaborating with us.
+Please feel free to contact us if you are interested.

 ### Contact: ###